AlexandrSokolov/ansible_java_generators/README.md

 Prepare the full command and run from within you `${projects}/${artifact-id}` folder

+Notes:
-Note: `config-folder-sys-variable` is a system variable that refers to the folder that contains the configuration file.
+- `config-folder-sys-variable` is a system variable that refers to the folder that contains the configuration file.
+- the rest service to allow you to download a configuration property file is not included.
+  You can do it later, after you add rest api and rest services support.

 After the code generation, remove the following folders if you do not need them:
 - `app_config/src/test/{{ group_id_path }}/config/commons`